scoskey/m301/homework.md

   * $A$ has two real eigenvalues and is diagonalizable
   * $A$ has two real eigenvalues and is not diagonalizable
   * $A$ has two complex eigenvalues and is diagonalizable
-  * $A$ has one real eigenvalue and is dialonalizable
+  * $A$ has one real eigenvalue and is diagonalizable
   * $A$ has one real eigenvalue and is not diagonalizable

 ## Homework 9, due Thursday, April 9